Charles White (writer)

-Charles White (1845–1922) was an Australian journalist, author and historian, notable for his books on bushranging and other aspects of Australian history.
+Charles White (1845 – 22 December 1922), was an Australian journalist, author and historian, notable for his books on bushranging and other aspects of Australian history.

 Biography

-Charles White was born at Bathurst in 1845, the third son of John Charles White and Myra (née Oakey).
+White was born at Bathurst in 1845, the third son of John Charles White and Myra (née Oakey).
 His father was a bank clerk and Methodist lay preacher.

-In late 1858 John White purchased the Bathurst Free Press and Mining Journal newspaper, which remained in family ownership until 1904.
+In late 1858 John Charles White purchased the Bathurst Free Press and Mining Journal newspaper.
 Charles was taken on as an apprentice at the newspaper.
 He taught himself shorthand and was employed as the police roundsman.

 Reports of the activities and crimes of bushrangers became increasingly common during the 1860s in the Bathurst and surrounding districts.
 White wrote about these incidents in his role as journalist, which led to a lifelong interest in the lives and crimes of Australian bushrangers.
 Colonial newspapers invariably professed opposition to bushranging, but most published regular and detailed accounts of the bushrangers’ activities and court appearances.
 Articles from newspapers covering the districts where bushrangers operated were often reprinted across the colony and beyond, indicating a high level of interest in the subject.

 Charles White and Sarah Beattie were married on 3 May 1871 at Young.
-His wife’s younger sister, Mary-Ann Beattie, had married Donald Cameron of ‘Mary Vale’ station, Woodhouselee, near Goulburn, in 1864.
+His wife’s younger sister, Mary-Ann Beattie, had married Donald Cameron of 'Mary Vale' station, Woodhouselee, near Goulburn, in 1864.
 Their eldest child was the prolific Australian writer Mary Gilmore.

-By January 1885 Charles White and his younger brother Gloster had taken over from their father and were proprietors of the Bathurst Free Press, with Charles taking on the role as editor and Gloster as business manager.
+By January 1885 White and his younger brother Gloster had taken over from their father as proprietors of the Bathurst Free Press, with Charles taking on the role as editor and Gloster as business manager.

-White had a passionate interest in writing about Australian history.
+White had an interest in writing about Australian history.
 He scrupulously collected material and records to use as a basis for his historic writings.
 In the late 1880s Charles White’s "lengthy series of historical sketches", under the title 'Early Australian History', began to be published in the Bathurst Free Press.
 Described as articles "bearing upon the work of Australian colonisation and convict life in New South Wales and Van Diemen’s Land", the publishing project was locally advertised, including in the rival newspaper Bathurst Post.
 The first part of 'Early Australian History' was published on 6 October 1888.
 White used the pseudonym 'The Chatterer' for these early articles.
-In 1889 Parts I and II of White’s 'Early Australia History' were released in book form as Convict Life in New South Wales and Van Diemen’s Land, printed in the White brothers' newspaper office at Bathurst.
+In 1889 Parts I and II of his 'Early Australia History' were released in book form as Convict Life in New South Wales and Van Diemen’s Land, printed in the White brothers' newspaper office at Bathurst.
 Charles White’s historical writings display “painstaking scholarship and a fluent, uncluttered style free of romanticism”.

-In September 1891 advertisements began to appear for Part IV of ‘Early Australian History’ – 'The Story of Australian Bushranging' – which began to be serialised in the Bathurst Free Press in October 1891, with the advertisements and serialised articles explicitly acknowledging the identity of ‘Chatterer’ as “Mr. C. White”.
+In September 1891 advertisements began to appear for Part IV of 'Early Australian History' – 'The Story of Australian Bushranging' – which began to be serialised in the Bathurst Free Press in October 1891, with the advertisements and serialised articles identifying 'The Chatterer' as "Mr C. White".